The shift towards remote work has become a prevailing trend in today’s fast-paced business landscape.

 Features: File synchronization, file sharing, team folders, document collaboration, and integrations.

-Benefits: Easy file access, automatic syncing across devices, seamless collaboration on shared files.
+Benefits: Easy file access, automatic device syncing, seamless collaboration on shared files.

 Disadvantages: Limited storage space for free accounts, version control can be improved.